efang5/cse15l-lab-reports/labReport3.md

 technical//plos/pmed.0020281.txt
 technical//plos/pmed.0020242.txt
 ```
 The first printed out every file with at least one link in biomed and the second printed out every file with at least one link in plos.
 It can help you find files that have links and you can choose the number of links.
+A link in this case assigns a name to a file.
 [Link](https://man7.org/linux/man-pages/man1/find.1.html)

 Method 4 -newer (reference)